prof-rossetti/my-first-python-app/README.md

 ## Further Exploration

-If you would optionally like to learn the tricks for importing code from one local Python file to another, also attempt the steps below:

-1. Un-comment the commented lines (13, 48, and 49) in "my_script.py".
-This code will attempt to import and use a function defined in the "my_mod.py" file.
+In the "app/my_script.py" file, un-comment lines 13, and lines 57-62.
+This code will attempt to import and use a function defined in the "app/my_mod.py" file.
 After un-commenting these lines, save the file and try to re-run it.
 Notice the file will only run if you use the alternative module-style command (`python -m app.my_script`).

-2. Read the contents of "my_mod.py".
-Try to run that file directly.
-Notice nothing happens.
-Un-comment the code in the global scope, save the file, and try to run the file directly.
-Notice it works, but if you try to run the "my_script.py" file again, the script is now broken.
-Finally, re-comment the code in the global scope of the "my_mod.py" file, and instead un-comment the main conditional at the bottom, then save the file and re-run both the "my_mod.py" and "my_script.py" files to see they now both work.